Category Archive: Research

 We acknowledge and thank Brenda Huerta for her assistance with the literature review.

-Join us on Wednesday, March 20th, 2024, from 1-5pm PST, in Portland, Oregon, United States (the day before ACM SIGCSE) for a workshop on conducting high-quality, equity-enabling education research in computing!!!
+Join us on Wednesday, February 26, 2025, from 1-5pm PST, in Pittsburgh, Pennsylvania, United States (the day before ACM SIGCSE) for a workshop on conducting high-quality, equity-enabling education research in computing!!!

 Register using this form.